 Hi.
-I am a qualified counsellor who specialises in gender, sexual and relationship diversities.
+I am a qualified counsellor and psychotherapist who specialises in gender, sexual and relationship diversities.
 I have a number of years of experience in the mental health sector and I am currently completing a Professional Doctorate in Counselling Psychology (DPsych).
 I hold professional membership with the Health Care and Professions Council (HCPC) and British Psychological Society (BPS) and British Association for Counselling & Psychotherapy (BACP), and pride myself as a highly ethically bound practitioner.

 My expertise lies in treating a wide range of anxiety and depressive disorders.
 I have extensive experience of working with unrepresented groups of people i.e. LGBTQ and Black, Asian and Ethnic Minorities.
 I believe these groups of people have specific experiences, which are not always understood or well catered for within gender and mental health services.
 I believe a safe space for them to explore such issues is required, and offering effective interventions will enable them to move forward.
 My interest in counselling psychology was fuelled by my passion to integrate a number of different approaches to meet the needs of my clients.
 My aim is to provide an empathic, safe, supportive and non-judgmental environment that enables clients to explore issues and emotional distress at their own pace.
 My approach is integrative which allows me to customise therapy, creating a bespoke treatment plan for each individual.
 I offer short and long term therapy for individuals and couples.

 Coming from a more personal perspective my British South Asian ethnicity means that I understand diversity, multiculturalism and I am able to work with issues related to one’s culture and identity.